 - Cheese Knives - Use these for soft cheeses.

-- Dipping Bowls - Use 1.5 oz to 3 oz bowls.
+- Dipping Bowls - Use 1.5 oz to 3 oz little bowls.
 A small bowl is just the right size for dips, sauces, jams, etc.

 - Ramekins - Perfect size for things like nuts, olives, and marinated artichokes.